NLC’s Spring 2019 Program

 Friday, April 5, Sculthorpe Theatre, 20 Queen St., Port Hope, 7 PM

 The Door You Came In: The onstage story of a Newfoundland family that will make your heart break and sing.
 Douglas Cameron’s music echoes and answers David Macfarlane’s words.
+It will make your heart break and sing.
 A powerful work of literature, theatre and music, David Macfarlane’s family memoir The Danger Tree is brought to the stage in a collaboration of song and spoken word.

 Greg malone of codco fame

 Thursday, April 11, Columbus Centre, 232 Spencer St. E., Cobourg, 7:30 PM

 Comedy - Its Causes and Cures: Comedy has been deployed to deal with everything from childhood trauma to death and everything in between.
 From slapstick to satire how effective is comedy at dealing with life's problems?Greg Malone will grapple with this vast topic using plenty of comic examples focusing on Newfoundland's historic and comedic relationship with Canada.

 Wednesday, April 17, Port Hope Public Library, 31 Queen St., 12 PM